stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

 At midnight the doorbell rang, startling him fearfully.
 All the servants were asleep in the attic, so I answered the bell.
 As I have told the police, there was no wagon in the street;
-but only a group of strange-looking figures bearing a large square box which they deposited in the hallway after one of them had grunted in a highly unnatural voice, &ldquo;Express&mdash;prepaid.&rdquo;
-They filed out of the house with a jerky tread, and as I watched them go I had an odd idea that they were turning toward the ancient cemetery on which the back of the house abutted.
+but only a group of strange-looking figures bearing a large square box which they deposited in the hallway after one of them had grunted in a highly unnatural voice,  "Express--prepaid. " They filed out of the house with a jerky tread, and as I watched them go I had an odd idea that they were turning toward the ancient cemetery on which the back of the house abutted.
 When I slammed the door after them West came downstairs and looked at the box.
-It was about two feet square, and bore West&rsquo;s correct name and present address.
-It also bore the inscription, &ldquo;From Eric Moreland Clapham-Lee, St. Eloi, Flanders&rdquo;.
-Six years before, in Flanders, a shelled hospital had fallen upon the headless reanimated trunk of Dr. Clapham-Lee, and upon the detached head which&mdash;perhaps&mdash;had uttered articulate sounds.
+It was about two feet square, and bore West's correct name and present address.
+It also bore the inscription, "From Eric Moreland Clapham-Lee, St. Eloi, Flanders ".
+Six years before, in Flanders, a shelled hospital had fallen upon the headless reanimated trunk of Dr. Clapham-Lee, and upon the detached head which--perhaps--had uttered articulate sounds.

   West was not even excited now.
 His condition was more ghastly.
-Quickly he said, &ldquo;It&rsquo;s the finish&mdash;but let&rsquo;s incinerate&mdash;this.&rdquo; We carried the thing down to the laboratory&mdash;listening.
-I do not remember many particulars&mdash;you can imagine my state of mind&mdash;but it is a vicious lie to say it was Herbert West&rsquo;s body which I put into the incinerator.
+Quickly he said, "It's the finish--but let's incinerate--this. " We carried the thing down to the laboratory--listening.
+I do not remember many particulars--you can imagine my state of mind--but it is a vicious lie to say it was Herbert West's body which I put into the incinerator.
 We both inserted the whole unopened wooden box, closed the door, and started the electricity.
 Nor did any sound come from the box, after all.